kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 Instead he applied geometry---including the theorem of Pythagoras---and extracted rational values for square roots, laboriously by hand.

 His method is also an excellent geometrical illustration of the idea of a [_limit_](https://www.britannica.com/science/limit-mathematics), with which he was doubtless familiar.
-It is known that Archimedes was familiar with what we now know as integral calculus, and it is possible that he may have anticipated differential calculus as well.
+It is known that Archimedes was aware of what we now know as integral calculus, and it is possible that he may have anticipated differential calculus as well.

 Archimedes devised an ingenious method for estimating $\pi$ by obtaining successively more accurate values for the circumference of a circle.